wordswords/media-library-homepage/README.md

 1) Make edits to the homepage
 2) Commit them to your Github repo
-3) Run the script `update-media-library-homepage.sh`.
+3) Run the script `deploy-media-library-homepage.sh`.

-# Uninstalling

-Run the script `uninstall-media-library-homepage-server.sh`.

 # Reuse